Getting Started with Apache Tapestry

 About Howard Lewis Ship

-Howard Lewis Ship is the creator and lead developer for the Apache Tapestry project, and is a noted expert on Java framework design and developer productivity.
-He has over twenty years of full-time software development under his belt, with over ten years of Java.
+Howard Lewis Ship is the original creator of the Apache Tapestry project, and is a noted expert on Java framework design and developer productivity.
+He has over twenty years of full-time software development under his belt, with over fifteen years of Java.
 He cut his teeth writing customer support software for Stratus Computer, but eventually traded PL/1 for Objective-C and NeXTSTEP before settling into Java.

 More About Howard »